cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Web Page

-A hypertext document on the World Wide Web.
-Web applications typically include _static_ and _dynamic_ web pages.
+A hypertext document on the web.
+Web applications typically include static and dynamic web pages.

-- A static page contains stable content that appears the same for every user who opens the page.
+- A [Static Web Page](#static-web-page) contains stable content that appears the same for every user who opens the page.
-- A dynamic page includes content that can be customized, either through an application server (server-side) or through code such as
-JavaScript running in the browser (client-side).
+- A [Dynamic Web Page](#dynamic-web-page) includes content that can be customized, either through an application server (server-side) or through code such as JavaScript running in the browser (client-side).

 ## White Box Testing